ufquilmes/ufq-scripts/README.md

 # ufq-scripts

 Scripts from the Computational Chemistry and Biology Laboratory at the National University of Quilmes (@ufquilmes).
+The were developed by:

+- Juliana Palma (Team leader)
+- Gustavo Pierdominici-Sottile (Team co-leader)
+- Rodrigo Perez-Cossio
+- Vanesa Racigh
+- Agustín Ormazábal
+- Maura Gonçalves da Cruz
+- Federico Gagliardi

 ## Analysis
 Scripts devoted to the analysis of molecular dynamics (MD) simulations.